 A customer feedback system — which these days usually takes the form of a software product or application — helps businesses manage what customers are saying on multiple feedback platforms and channels, as well as gain data-driven insights essential to improving overall customer experience.

-Customer feedback software and systems also help organizations, from the C-suite to frontline employees, understand their customers better and therefore more easily measure (and improve) customer satisfaction and loyalty.
+Customer feedback software and systems also help organizations, from the C-suite to frontline employees, understand their customers better, more easily measure customer satisfaction, learn how to build customer loyalty, and make a digital transformation.

 What a Customer Feedback System Does

-While products vary, there are several key features that can be found in most of today’s customer feedback software applications or systems.
+What are the tools used for customer feedback?
+While products vary, there are several key features found in most of today’s customer feedback systems and software applications.

 - Social media listening and feedback monitoring and response